-- ComplexCloth group - at YahooGroups: a free, very active list.
-Anyone can join by going to Yahoo and subscribing.
+ComplexCloth group - at YahooGroups: Free to join.
 Lots of information about textiles, printing and products.

 Dyeing: adding color to fabric by applying a dye.
 Dyes usually go through some chemical change that binds them to a fabric's molecules.
 This is different from paints, which sit on the surface of cloth and do not go through a chemical change.
 Dyes can be applied to cloth by immersing it in a container of dye solution, or by painting the dye on with brushes or sponges.

 Discharging: the removal of color through the application of chemicals.
 Chlorine bleach is an example most people recognize.
 When you spill bleach on clothing accidentally, a chemical reaction occurs that alters the dye molecule and changes the color of the cloth.
 When this is used deliberately, a pattern can be created on the fabric surface.
 There are many kinds of discharging agents, but they all do essentially the same thing.

 Devoré: a French term, also known as "burn out" in the U.S. One approach involves the use of a fabric woven from two kinds of thread—one is plant fiber, or cellulose, and one is animal fiber, known as a protein fiber.
 Cotton, rayon, and linen are cellulose fibers.
 Wool and silk are protein fibers.
 Sodium bisulfate is the chemical used in the burn out process.
 It is thickened, applied to the fabric surface, and heated.
 During this process the cellulose part of the cloth is destroyed and can be washed away.
 The protein fiber remains.
 When a cloth is woven from a silk/rayon blend for example, the rayon part of the fabric is removed by the chemical.
 The silk backing fabric is exposed because the rayon fiber is gone, and this creates the pattern.